Hochschild cohomology of torus-equivariant D-modules: Introduction

 The ring $R = \bigoplus \operatorname{HH}^{2n}(\cat C)$ is commutative and hence one can define for each $A \in \cat C$ the support $\supp_R A$ as a subset of $\Spec R$.
 Thus understanding the Hochschild cohomology of a dg category can be an important step to understanding the category itself.

-This construction, applied to the category of (ind-)coherent sheaves on a (quasismooth, dg-) scheme, yields the singular support of coherent sheaves introduced in \cite{ArinkinGaitsgory:2015:SingularSupport}.
-More concretely, the authors used this notion of singular support for the category $\catIndCoh{\LocSys_G}$ in their formulation of the geometric Langlands conjecture.
+This construction, applied to the category of (ind-)coherent sheaves on a (quasi-smooth, dg-) scheme, yields the singular support of coherent sheaves introduced by Arinkin and Gaitsgory \cite{ArinkinGaitsgory:2015:SingularSupport}.
+The authors use this notion of singular support for the category $\catIndCoh{\LocSys_G}$ in their formulation of the geometric Langlands conjecture.
 By Langlands duality, one should then have a matching support theory for the category $\catDMod{\Bun_G}$ and the question arises whether it is possible to formulate this theory in a way that is intrinsic to D-modules.

 A first step to this -- and also a problem of independent interest -- is to understand the Hochschild cohomology of the category $\catDMod{\stack X}$ of D-modules on a stack $\stack X$.
-We will review the general setup and basic properties of D-modules on (QCA) stacks in Section~\ref{sec:pre}.
-The upshot is that we have an isomorphism of dg algebras
+Thanks to the theory of integral kernels, this question can be approached geometrically.
+Representing the identity functor by its kernel, we obtain an isomorphism of dg algebras